East Kilbride: Governance

-The town is also home to the popular arts and performance venue The East Kilbride Arts Centre, as well as the longstanding Village Theatre.

-East Kilbride is home to the National Museum of Rural Life, located at Wester Kittochside farm.

-The only other museum in East Kilbride was the Hunter House Museum, which closed after the financial crash to later open again as a cafe.
-East Kilbride Central Library holds the reference collections and some archival materials representing some of the history of both East Kilbride new town and the earlier village, whilst South Lanarkshire Archives based at College Milton holds more extensive original documents for public consultation.

-The town also hosted the National Mòd in 1975.
+This seat was abolished for the 2024 general election and largely replaced by East Kilbride and Strathaven which was won by Joani Reid, the Scottish Labour candidate.

 Economy

 The town centre is occupied by a large shopping centre comprising six linked malls (The Plaza (development started in 1972), Princes Mall (1984), Southgate (1989), Princes Square (1997), Centre West (2003) and The Hub (2016)).

 A £400m redevelopment of part of East Kilbride shopping centre was approved in 2006 by South Lanarkshire Council.
 The plan proposed demolishing some existing buildings to create a new civic centre, health centre, library and shopping facilities.
+The shopping centre's owners went into administration in 2022.
+There are plans to demolish a large part of the Centre West segment and turn this into housing with the overall retail space to be reduced and new civic amenities to be built.

 A branch of the government's Department for International Development, now the Foreign, Commonwealth and Development Office, is located in the western Hairmyres area of East Kilbride.

-The newly renovated Olympia opened late 2016, renamed "The Hub".

 Religion

 There are approximately 30 Christian churches in East Kilbride.
 This includes nine Church of Scotland churches, three Baptist churches, and four Roman Catholic churches.
 St Bride's RC church is a category A listed building.
 St Mark's Episcopal church is situated in the Murray.
-There is one Lutheran parish of the Evangelical Lutheran Church of England, which is located in the Westwoodhill area.
+There is one Lutheran parish of the Evangelical Lutheran Church of England, which is located in the Westwood hill area.
 An Evangelical Christian congregation is also located in the Westwood area.
 The Church of Jesus Christ of Latter Day Saints meeting hall is situated in Vancouver Drive, Westwood.
 Two congregations of Jehovah's Witnesses share a Kingdom Hall near the centre of the town.
 The Christadelphians meet in Calderwood Community Centre.
 There are two United Reformed Churches, one in the Village, and one in the Murray.
 In the Greenhills area is a congregation of the Methodist church, whose premises are currently shared by the Seventh Day Adventist church.
 An Islamic Centre opened in 2018.